grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

 The GUID is given on the form MSB-byte:MSB-byte-1:MSB-byte-2…….
 The GUID can also be given as ”-” in which case the GUID of the interface is used for the event.
 This GUID is constructed from the Ethernet MAC address and some other parameters to be globally unique.
 It always consist of hexadecimal values without a preceding “0x”.

+datetime and timestamp can be sent in two different ways

+1.)
+Legacy

 **datetime** is UTC date time (Coordinated Universal Time) on ISO format
     YYYY-MM-DDTHH:MM:DD
 Can be empty left empty and in that case the current UTC date/time is set by the system.

 If timestamp is a relative time in microseconds.
 It can be empty in which case a timestamp will be set by the system.
 Before version *1.12.20.0* a timestamp of zero would be replaced by a system set timestamp this is not the case anymore.

+2.)
+With nanosecond timestamp

+Leave datetime empty (keep the comma) and set timestamp to a 64-bit unix timestamp with nanosecond resolution.
+This is the number of nanoseconds since 1970-01-01T00:00:00Z with nanosecond resolution.

 Note: obid is just a place holder here to have a similar line as the receive command and is used internally by the daemon as an interface index.
 The value you use will always be overwritten by the daemon. head is currently not used.